zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataassemblyimport-getassemblyrefprops-method.md

 ## <a name="parameters"></a>Parameter
  `mdar`
- [in] Die `mdAssemblyRef` Metadatentoken, das die Assemblyverweis für das Abrufen der Eigenschaften darstellt.
+ [in] The `mdAssemblyRef` metadata token that represents the assembly reference for which to get the properties.

  `ppbPublicKeyOrToken`
- [out] Ein Zeiger auf den öffentlichen Schlüssel oder das Metadatentoken.
+ [out] A pointer to the public key or the metadata token.

  `pcbPublicKeyOrToken`
- [out] Die Anzahl der Bytes im öffentlichen Schlüssel oder ein token zurückgegeben.
+ [out] The number of bytes in the returned public key or token.

  `szName`
- [out] Der einfache Name der Assembly.
+ [out] The simple name of the assembly.

  `cchName`
- [in] Die Größe in Breitzeichen von `szName`.
+ [in] The size, in wide chars, of `szName`.

  `pchName`
- [out] Ein Zeiger auf die Anzahl der tatsächlich zurückgegebenen Breitzeichen `szName`.
+ [out] A pointer to the number of wide chars actually returned in `szName`.

  `pMetaData`
- [out] Ein Zeiger auf ein ASSEMBLYMETADATA-Struktur, die die Metadaten der Assembly an.
+ [out] A pointer to an ASSEMBLYMETADATA structure that contains the assembly metadata.

  `ppbHashValue`
- [out] Ein Zeiger auf den Hashwert.
-Dies ist der Hash, mit dem SHA-1-Algorithmus, der die `PublicKey` die Assemblyeigenschaft auf die verwiesen wird, es sei denn, das ArfFullOriginator-flag von der [AssemblyRefFlags](../../../../docs/framework/unmanaged-api/metadata/assemblyrefflags-enumeration.md) Enumeration festgelegt ist.
+ [out] A pointer to the hash value.
+This is the hash, using the SHA-1 algorithm, of the `PublicKey` property of the assembly being referenced, unless the arfFullOriginator flag of the [AssemblyRefFlags](../../../../docs/framework/unmanaged-api/metadata/assemblyrefflags-enumeration.md) enumeration is set.

  `pcbHashValue`
- [out] Die Anzahl von Breitzeichen in den zurückgegebenen Hashwert.
+ [out] The number of wide chars in the returned hash value.

  `pdwAssemblyRefFlags`
- [out] Ein Zeiger auf Flags, die auf eine Assembly angewendete Metadaten beschreiben.
-Der Wert des Flags ist eine Kombination aus einem oder mehreren [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) Werte.
+ [out] A pointer to flags that describe the metadata applied to an assembly.
+The flags value is a combination of one or more [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) values.

 ## <a name="return-value"></a>Rückgabewert
- Diese Methode gibt S_OK zurück, wenn er erfolgreich abgeschlossen wurde; Andernfalls wird eine der in der Headerdatei "Winerror.h" definierten Fehlercodes zurückgegeben.
+ This method returns S_OK if it succeeds; otherwise, it returns one of the error codes defined in the Winerror.h header file.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]